 Odo – A mock proxy server for your automation, manual testing or development needs.

-DotCI – Bringing the ease of configuration from cloud systems like travisi and the runtime configuration of docker to jenkins.
+DotCI – Bringing the ease of configuration from cloud systems like Travis and the runtime configuration of docker to Jenkins.

 Testium – Integration testing for Nodejs

 Additional projects can be found at Groupon’s Github page.
 If you are interested in positions at Groupon or think you can build a more effective automated monkey then please visit https://jobs.groupon.com